The 10 Android VPNs actually worth installing

 • 45-day refund: Longest refund window in the category.

-• Romania jurisdiction: Outside Eyes alliances.
+• Romania jurisdiction: Outside the Eyes alliances.

 Where it falls short: Renewal price jumps sharply.
 Auto-renew at full retail is closer to 13 USD per month.
 The Kape ownership group has prior history with adware companies that some readers find disqualifying.